status-im/help.status.im/docs/en/status-communities/how-to-airdrop-tokens-in-status.md

 ---
-id: 522
+id: 540
 revision: 0
 language: en
 hide:
   - navigation
 ---

-# Set up private and public communities
+# How to airdrop tokens in Status

  :octicons-tools-24: In progress